Single vs joint life insurance

 Single life could be considered if there are differences in the level of cover that you both need, how long you need cover for or whether you want the cash sum paid twice should you both pass away during the length of the policy.

 A joint life insurance policy can be cheaper than two single policies designed to provide the same amount of cover over the same period of time.
-However, a joint life policy pays out only once, leaving the surviving partner without cover under that policy, whereas single life insurance policies can offer more protection because each partner has individual cover.
+However, a joint life policy pays out only once in the event of a valid claim being made.
+This would leave the surviving partner without cover under that policy, whereas single life insurance policies can offer more protection because each partner has individual cover.

 Your needs may change in the future, it may be a good idea to review or change your cover in order to make sure that you have the correct level of protection in place.